lingya/AlgorithmFactory/README.md

 -----
-this is a alogrithm Factory!
+this is a algorithm Factory!
 -----